 - Pinch of salt

-- 1½ teaspoons pure vanilla bean paste (may substitute vanilla extract)
+- 1 tablespoon pure vanilla bean paste (may substitute vanilla extract)

 - Preheat the oven to 375º.

-- To serve, sprinkle each with a scant 1 tablespoon of turbinado sugar and use a kitchen torch to melt the sugar.
+- To serve, sprinkle the top with turbinado sugar and use a kitchen torch to melt the sugar.

 Have the cream cheese, mascarpone, and eggs at room temperature for the best, most creamy cheesecake.